danfmaia/CodeQuery-API/README.md

 ## Features

 - **Designed for AI Assistants**: This API was specifically designed to integrate with AI assistants such as custom GPTs, providing them with efficient access to project file structures and contents.
-- **Retrieve Project Structure**: Get a detailed view of the project’s directories and files.
+- **Retrieve Project Structure**: Get a detailed view of the project's directories and files.
 - **Retrieve File Contents**: Access the contents of specific files in the project, with error handling for non-existent paths.
 - **Custom Ignore Patterns**: Utilize `.agentignore` and/or `.gitignore` for specifying which files or directories to exclude from the structure retrieval.